dennisXZX/reading-list/README.md

-Inspired by [Google Interview University](https://github.com/jwasham/google-interview-university/blob/master/README.md), I would like to challenge myself to read as many books as possible in the rest of my life.
+Inspired by [Google Interview University](https://github.com/jwasham/google-interview-university/blob/master/README.md), I would like to challenge myself to make reading books part of my hobbies.

 ## Recommendation Is Warmly Welcomed

 Please don't hesitate to recommend any books you think are worthy of a read.
 Thank you!

-(Note: :white_check_mark: indicates completedt)
+(Note: :white_check_mark: indicates a completed book)

 ## Table of Contents